 There is often confusion regarding the definition of the term, “Contractor” in government work.
 The term is used in a conflicting manner to describe companies, individuals and business relationships.
 It has different connotations within corporations as opposed to government agencies, and is often confused with terms like “Subcontractor”, “Supplier” or “Vendor”.

-This article will define the term, “Contractor” and discuss the regulatory factors and practical considerations related to use of the term from a small business federal government contracting perspective.
+This article defines the term, “Contractor” and discusses the regulatory factors and practical considerations related to use of the term from a small business federal government contracting perspective.

 1. Contractor (As Used In Corporations)